Launch your remote teams & virtual assistants the right way & get results sooner with this checklist!

-When your organization hires a virtual assistant, they will need to be on-boarded and trained like any other employee.
+When your organization transitions to remote work or hires a virtual assistant, they will need to be on-boarded and trained like any other employee.
 At the same time, the team will determine and adapt to best practices, technological tools, and procedures for training a strong blended (remote & physical) team.

 Luckily, MyOutDesk offers training materials and resources that will help prepare you to interact successfully with a virtual team member.
 We equip all clients with a service portal, a dedicated account manager, and a virtual solutions trainer.

 MyOutDesk can save you up to 70% on employment cost